ndidplatform/ndidplatform.github.io/technical-overview.md

 IdP asks the user to:

-- Verify their identity.
+- Verify their identity (authentication).
-- Give consent to allow RP to access the data from AS.
+- Give consent to allow RP to access the data from AS (data access authorization).

 The message from is shown to the user:<br />“Please allow the embassy to access your bank statement for purpose of obtaining a Visa.”

+Different ways of authentication has different security level.
+Authentication using PIN or username/password combination can be considered low security, while public-key authentication can be considered having higher security.
+Authentication method that has higher security gets a higher **AAL (Authentication Assurance Level)**.

 ## User&rarr;IdP